 The surname Bontinck was first found in Peeblesshire (Gaelic: Siorrachd nam Pùballan), former county in South-central Scotland, in the present day Scottish Borders Council Area, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Bontinck family

-Another 221 words (16 lines of text) covering the years 1296, 1489, 1605, and 1650 are included under the topic Early Bontinck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bontinck research.
+Another 141 words (10 lines of text) covering the years 1296, 1489, 1605, and 1650 are included under the topic Early Bontinck History in all our PDF Extended History products and printed products wherever possible.